karthickraja-kr/Merch-Store-frontend/README.md

 # Merch Store Frontend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This one is frontend of the merch store and the backend for this store available at [Create React App](https://github.com/karthickraja-kr/Merch-Store-backend).
+This one is frontend of the merch store and the backend for this store available at [Github](https://github.com/karthickraja-kr/Merch-Store-backend).

 ## Run this project